Day of Prayer - Refugees and Migrants

 “Do not tire of courageously living the Gospel, which calls you to recognize and welcome the Lord Jesus among the smallest and most vulnerable.”

-Pope Benedict XVI: Message for the World Day of Migrants and Refugees, 2012
+Pope Francis: Message for the World Day of Migrants and Refugees, 2017

-In 2012, the Day of Prayer for Refugees and Migrants falls on Sunday 17 June.
+In 2017, the Day of Prayer for Refugees and Migrants will fall on Sunday 18 June.